the-red-feather/thesis/latex/sketchbook/thesis.md

  -->

 <!-- making them obsolete, or dragging us down, etc. etc. -->

+A first step towards overcoming this challenge will be the challenge of containerized usage of geoprocessing functionalities.
+- geoprocessing tools -> wide landscape of different toolkits and environments
+-

 <!-- Additionally, it is important to emphasize that
 "Cloud-native geospatial" as a vision is more than just supporting cloud-computation.  -->